Ange-Dvs/applied-statistics/README.md

 Initiate the pull of the GitHub repository git pull

-If the pull has been successful, you should see folders (dao, docs, html and sql_setup) and files (.gitignore, dbconfig.py, readme.md, requirements.txt and server.py).
+If the pull has been successful, you should see folders (XXXX) and files (XXXX).